Snowflake-Labs/terraform-provider-snowflake/docs/resources/user.md

 - `client_session_keep_alive` (Boolean) Parameter that indicates whether to force a user to log in again after a period of inactivity in the session.
 For more information, check [CLIENT_SESSION_KEEP_ALIVE docs](https://docs.snowflake.com/en/sql-reference/parameters#client-session-keep-alive).
 - `client_session_keep_alive_heartbeat_frequency` (Number) Number of seconds in-between client attempts to update the token for the session.
 For more information, check [CLIENT_SESSION_KEEP_ALIVE_HEARTBEAT_FREQUENCY docs](https://docs.snowflake.com/en/sql-reference/parameters#client-session-keep-alive-heartbeat-frequency).
 - `client_timestamp_type_mapping` (String) Specifies the [TIMESTAMP_* variation](https://docs.snowflake.com/en/sql-reference/data-types-datetime.html#label-datatypes-timestamp-variations) to use when binding timestamp variables for JDBC or ODBC applications that use the bind API to load data.
 For more information, check [CLIENT_TIMESTAMP_TYPE_MAPPING docs](https://docs.snowflake.com/en/sql-reference/parameters#client-timestamp-type-mapping).
-- `comment` (String)
+- `comment` (String) Specifies a comment for the user.
 - `date_input_format` (String) Specifies the input format for the DATE data type.
 For more information, see [Date and time input and output formats](https://docs.snowflake.com/en/sql-reference/date-time-input-output).
 For more information, check [DATE_INPUT_FORMAT docs](https://docs.snowflake.com/en/sql-reference/parameters#date-input-format).
 - `date_output_format` (String) Specifies the display format for the DATE data type.
 For more information, see [Date and time input and output formats](https://docs.snowflake.com/en/sql-reference/date-time-input-output).
 For more information, check [DATE_OUTPUT_FORMAT docs](https://docs.snowflake.com/en/sql-reference/parameters#date-output-format).
+- `days_to_expiry` (Number) Specifies the number of days after which the user status is set to `Expired` and the user is no longer allowed to log in.
+This is useful for defining temporary users (i.e. users who should only have access to Snowflake for a limited time period).
+In general, you should not set this property for [account administrators](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html#label-accountadmin-users) (i.e. users with the `ACCOUNTADMIN` role) because Snowflake locks them out when they become `Expired`.
 - `default_namespace` (String) Specifies the namespace (database only or database and schema) that is active by default for the user’s session upon login.
+Note that the CREATE USER operation does not verify that the namespace exists.
 - `default_role` (String) Specifies the role that is active by default for the user’s session upon login.
+Note that specifying a default role for a user does **not** grant the role to the user.
+The role must be granted explicitly to the user using the [GRANT ROLE](https://docs.snowflake.com/en/sql-reference/sql/grant-role) command.
+In addition, the CREATE USER operation does not verify that the role exists.
 - `default_secondary_roles` (Set of String) Specifies the set of secondary roles that are active for the user’s session upon login.
-Currently only ["ALL"] value is supported - more information can be found in [doc](https://docs.snowflake.com/en/sql-reference/sql/create-user#optional-object-properties-objectproperties)
+Currently only ["ALL"] value is supported - more information can be found in [doc](https://docs.snowflake.com/en/sql-reference/sql/create-user#optional-object-properties-objectproperties).
 - `default_warehouse` (String) Specifies the virtual warehouse that is active by default for the user’s session upon login.
-- `disabled` (Boolean)
+Note that the CREATE USER operation does not verify that the warehouse exists.
+- `disable_mfa` (String) Allows enabling or disabling [multi-factor authentication](https://docs.snowflake.com/en/user-guide/security-mfa).
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
+- `disabled` (String) Specifies whether the user is disabled, which prevents logging in and aborts all the currently-running queries for the user.
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
-- `display_name` (String, Sensitive) Name displayed for the user in the Snowflake web interface.
+- `display_name` (String) Name displayed for the user in the Snowflake web interface.
 - `email` (String, Sensitive) Email address for the user.
 - `enable_unload_physical_type_optimization` (Boolean) Specifies whether to set the schema for unloaded Parquet files based on the logical column data types (i.e. the types in the unload SQL query or source table) or on the unloaded column values (i.e. the smallest data types and precision that support the values in the output columns of the unload SQL statement or source table).
 For more information, check [ENABLE_UNLOAD_PHYSICAL_TYPE_OPTIMIZATION docs](https://docs.snowflake.com/en/sql-reference/parameters#enable-unload-physical-type-optimization).
 - `enable_unredacted_query_syntax_error` (Boolean) Controls whether query text is redacted if a SQL query fails due to a syntax or parsing error.
 If `FALSE`, the content of a failed query is redacted in the views, pages, and functions that provide a query history.
 Only users with a role that is granted or inherits the AUDIT privilege can set the ENABLE_UNREDACTED_QUERY_SYNTAX_ERROR parameter.
 When using the ALTER USER command to set the parameter to `TRUE` for a particular user, modify the user that you want to see the query text, not the user who executed the query (if those are different users).
 For more information, check [ENABLE_UNREDACTED_QUERY_SYNTAX_ERROR docs](https://docs.snowflake.com/en/sql-reference/parameters#enable-unredacted-query-syntax-error).